Outdoor games and game exercises for teaching the elements of volleyball in the dhow. Outdoor games with volleyball elements Exercise “Find me”

 The first players have sandbags on their heads.

-1. Ball to the captain
+1. Ball for the captain

 Penguin

-"Fast and agile"
+"Fast and Agile"

 10 min.

-20 minutes.
+20 min.

-Follow the rules of TB
+Follow safety rules

 Keep your back straight